-We had strong momentum entering fiscal 2012 and expected our financial performance would continue to reflect increasing year over year performance in both net sales and diluted earnings per share.
-Considering the prior year performance and the plans in motion for fiscal 2012, the compensation committee granted salary increases to the NEOs except our Chairman of the Board, to keep pay in line with the stated compensation philosophy and market data.
+Considering the prior year performance and the plans in motion for fiscal 2013, the compensation committee granted salary increases to our NEOs, to keep pay in line with the stated compensation philosophy and market data.

 The compensation committee believes the compensation structure outlined in previous years is still relevant and appropriate, so the short-term cash based incentives and long-term equity incentives components of compensation were designed to follow the same methodology and is discussed in further detail below.